 When Christ sees his Church clothed in white – for her sake he himself had put on filthy clothing, as you may read in the prophecy of Zechariah – when he sees the soul washed clean by the waters of rebirth, he cries out: How beautiful you are, my beloved, how beautiful you are; your eyes are like the eyes of a dove, for it was in the likeness of a dove that the Holy Spirit came down from heaven.

 Remember, then, that you received a spiritual seal, the spirit of wisdom and understanding, the spirit of knowledge and reverence, the spirit of holy fear.
 Keep safe what you received.
 God the Father sealed you, Christ the Lord strengthened you and sent the Spirit into your hearts as the pledge of what is to come, as you learned in the reading from the Apostle.

-This instruction to new Christians explaining the post-baptismal rites including the white garment and the anointing of confirmation is an excerpt from Ambrose’s book On the Mysteries (No. 29-30.
+This instruction to new Christians explains the post-baptismal rites including the white garment and the anointing of confirmation.
+It is an excerpt from St. Ambrose of Milan’s book On the Mysteries (No. 29-30.
 34-35.
 37. 42: SC 25 bis, 172-178).
 This selection is used in the Roman Office of Readings for Thursday of the fifteenth (15th) week in ordinary time.
 The accompanying biblical reading is from 1 Kings 22: 1-38, the story of the King of Israel’s death following the battle at Ramoth-Gilead.